platformsh/platformsh-docs/sites/platform/src/learn/overview/yaml/platform-yaml-tags.md

 #api: !include ./app1.yaml
 ```

-It is also possible to include files from a directory parent to the folder however.
+You can also include files from a directory that is parent to the folder.

 For example, for the following project structure: